hlee131/pyjac/README.md

 In the type checker, error handling is implemented with a `error` subtype.
 This `error` subtype allows all operations to succeed with the return type of `error`.
 Using an `error` subtype prevents cascading or compounding type errors within the compiler.
 Moreover, an `error` subtype allows the type checker to continue checking other unrelated statements and expressions.

 ## Intermediate Code
-After type checking, intermediate code is generated.
-In pyjac, intermediate code is a form of three address code, i.e. TAC or 3AC, with the constraints of single static assignment, i.e. SSA.
-In terms of implementation, intermediate code is implemented as indirect triples.
+After type checking, LLVM IR is generated using the AST.
+LLVM IR allows for further optimizations.

 ## Future improvements
 ### Priority